eric-tong/use-completion/README.md

     temperature: 0.5
   };
   const configuration = {
-    apiKey: "MY_OPENAI_API_KEY", // ⚠️ WARNING: Be careful not to leak your API key by using this in public-facing apps
+    // ⚠️ WARNING: Be careful not to leak your API key by using this in public-facing apps apiKey : "MY_OPENAI_API_KEY"; // Get API key from https://platform.openai.com/account/api-keys
     organization: "Foobar Corp"
   }